binogure-studio/chart-gd/README.md

 # chart-gd

-Tested on Godot Engine 2.1.5, needs to be ported on godot engine 3.+
+Tested on Godot Engine 3.1.
+For Godot engine 2.1 please use the master branch

 ## Preview